-CoSMoS qualitative study of people with multiple sclerosis
+CoSMoS qualitative study and randomised pilot trial CCBT for the treatment of depression in people with multiple sclerosis

 Computerised cognitive behavioural therapy for the treatment of depression in people with multiple sclerosis